asapbio/Preprints_and_Publishing_Training-course/Lesson-IV_Sci-Comm/SciComm_Lesson-plan_022821.md

    </td>
    <td>(A, B, C, D) Discuss and evaluate how to responsibly share work from other scientists, particularly in relation to flawed science and responsible sharing.
 <p>
-Sharing work responsibly
+Sharing work responsibly</p>
 <p>
-How to share other people's work
+How to share other people's work</p>
 <p>
-Why share work of others
+Why share work of others</p>
 <p>
-What is responsible sharing and how to do it
+What is responsible sharing and how to do it</p>
 <p>
-Calling out bad science / misinformation
+Calling out bad science / misinformation</p>
 <p>
-Sharing preprints and other non-peer reviewed material
+Sharing preprints and other non-peer reviewed material</p>
    </td>
    <td>“Sharing responsibly” infographic, “Types of scientific publication and how to read them” infographic.
 “Example” twitter threads.
 <p>
-Practical exercises or discussions around examples.
+Practical exercises or discussions around examples.</p>
    </td>
    <td>Page 29 in “On being a scientist A guide to responsible conduct in research”
 <p>
-COVID vaccine communication handbook
+COVID vaccine communication handbook</p>
    </td>
   </tr>
   <tr>